 ”I really want to recommend this coming book, and I know by experience that Micael Grenholm is a very talented author.” – Simon Ådahl, Swedish evangelist and musician.

-I’m a Christian speaker, writer and evangelist and residing in Uppsala, Sweden.
+I’m a pastor, writer and activist residing in Uppsala, Sweden.
 I have a BA in theology from Johannelund Theological Seminary and a BA of political science from Uppsala University.
-I’m part of the board of the Swedish Apologetics Society and have written two books prior to this: Jesus var också flykting (Jesus Was Also a Refugee) together with Stefan Swärd, and the upcoming Charismactivism.
+I’m part of the board of the Swedish Apologetics Society and have written two books prior to this: Jesus var också flykting (Jesus Was Also a Refugee) together with Stefan Swärd.

 Support This Project